wd15/mdc-dockerize/README.md

     $ docker login
     $ docker push docker.io/wd15/fipy-test:latest

-## See Travis CI to test this Docker instance
+## See the Travis CI test of this instance

-https://travis-ci.org/wd15/fipy-dockerize
+Tests `python setup.py test --pysparse` running on the instance.
+See, https://travis-ci.org/wd15/fipy-dockerize